-Forestland Stewards, a new partnership between International Paper and NFWF, will protect and enhance ecologically important forestlands and coastal savannas in eight southern states.
-The program is designed to:
+Launched in 2013, the Forestland Stewards Partnership between International Paper and the National Fish and Wildlife Foundation (NFWF) protects and enhances ecologically important forestlands and coastal savannas in ten southern states.

-The program will establish protected wildlife corridors between existing hubs of forestland and assist landowners in improving management practices to enhance the economic and ecological functions of working forests.
+The Partnership establishes protected wildlife corridors between existing hubs of forestland and assists landowners in improving management practices to enhance the economic and ecological functions of working forests.

-NFWF and IP will work with partners to solicit and award competitive grants in each of the three targeted geographies of this new partnership.
-Grant decisions will be based on the ability of the applicant to implement strategies that simultaneously achieve habitat, healthy forest and economic objectives and result in measurable outcomes.
+NFWF and International Paper work with partners to solicit and award competitive grants in each of the four targeted geographies of the Partnership.
+Grant decisions are based on the ability of the applicant to implement strategies that simultaneously achieve habitat, healthy forest, and economic objectives and result in measurable outcomes.

 Funds from the Forestland Stewards Partnership are administered through three NFWF Programs: Longleaf Landscape Stewardship Fund, Lower MS Alluvial Valley Restoration Fund and the Cumberland Plateau Stewardship Fund.
 Learn more about the Longleaf Landscape Stewardship Fund, the Cumberland Plateau Stewardship Fund and the Lower Mississippi Alluvial Valley Restoration Fund to see a list of grants funded with support from the Forestland Stewards partnership since 2019.

 |12/03/2019||Forestland Stewards Business Plan||Download the PDF|